erciomunoz/academic-kickstart-1/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Consultant, the World Bank
+- name: ETC, the World Bank
   url: ""

 # Short bio (displayed in user profile at end of posts)